vandycknick/nvd.codes/2021/2021-03-28-hack-the-box-luanne.md

 {"code": 200,"cities": ["London","Manchester","Birmingham","Leeds","Glasgow","Southampton","Liverpool","Newcastle","Nottingham","Sheffield","Bristol","Belfast","Leicester"]}
 ```

 It seems the API is relatively straightforward.
 Given a parameter `city`, it will provide you with the weather forecast for that city.
-This city parameter is something I can control and thus want to play around with next and see if I can get some weird results adding special characters.
-I always like to manually the following characters (`%`, `"` and `'`) because I find they often yield interesting results.
+This city parameter is something I can control and thus want to play around with next.
+Lets see see if we can get some weird results by adding special characters.
+I always like to manually add the following characters (`%`, `"` and `'`) because I find they often yield interesting results.

 ```sh
 $ curl 10.10.10.218/weather/forecast?city=London%